CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

-### Cortex End to End Example Demonstrating cortex-python SDK (Train and Predict Skill)
+### Sensa End to End Example Demonstrating sensa-python SDK (Train and Predict Skill)

 ### Prerequisites
 - Python 3.x
 - Docker client
 - Bash shell ( Power shell TBA )
-- Cortex client ( installed )
+- Sensa client ( installed )
 - URL/Credentials for a cortex instance
-- Use `make install` to install the cortex-python SDK
+- Use `make install` to install the sensa-python SDK

 #### Connections and Data Set
 For simplicity we selected german credit dataset(find it in [data](data)) and training on this dataset.